-The proposed car parking standards for non-residential development are set out in Table 1.
-Parking at non-residential development is termed 'destination parking'.
+- 2.2.1 The proposed car parking standards for non-residential development are set out in Table 1.
+Parking at non-residential development is termed 'destination parking'. - 2.2.2 Parking provision which meets the maximum standard will be appropriate in most circumstances.
 For non-residential development, car parking below the maximum standard may be deemed appropriate where the applicant can demonstrate that one or more of the following circumstances apply:

-- (i) there is suitable spare capacity for any additional demand to be accommodated on-street; - (ii) there is sufficient spare capacity in local off-street car parks to accommodate any increase in parking demand; - (iii) the development will not generate any (or only negligible) parking; - (iv) the development will generate significantly less parking than suggested by the maximum standard: - (v) the development meets other planning objectives and will not result in a worsening of the parking situation.
+(i) there is suitable spare capacity for any additional demand to be accommodated on-street without detrimentally affecting the safety and convenience of residents and other occupiers;

+(ii) there is sufficient spare capacity in local off-street car parks to accommodate any increase in parking demand;

+(iii) the development will not generate any (or only negligible) parking;

+(iv) the development will generate significantly less parking than suggested by the maximum standard e.g. by meeting a local need;

+(v) the development meets other planning objectives and would not unacceptably worsen the parking situation .

-As an illustration of criterion (v), the standards may be reduced in a Conservation Area in order to ensure that the development respects the character of the area.
+- 2.2.3 As an illustration of criterion (v), the standards may be reduced in a Conservation Area in order to ensure that the development respects the character of the area. - 2.2.4 Where applicants seek to satisfy criteria (iii) or (iv) the council will expect, where appropriate, this to be demonstrated through a travel plan (see section 9).